ZhiZe-ZG/zhize-zg.github.io/docs/_posts/SoftwareResearch/_SpecialPages/2024-05-22-recommended-softwares.md

 ### Irreplaceable Works

+This category focuses more on the game's plot, graphics, music, and level design etc., while other categories focus on mechanics.

 * 💰📕-🪟 [Call of Duty 4: Modern Warfare](/softwareresearch/2024/07/24/cod4-mw): A modern military theme FPS game with cinematic experience.
 * 💰📕-🪟🍎🍏🤖[Gorogoa](/softwareresearch/2024/07/24/gorogoa): A jigsaw puzzle game that cleverly uses optical illusions.
 Its graphics are quite artistic.